Starting a Foundation

 4. Clarify the Mission and Values of Your Foundation

-You must be clear about what you want your foundation to do.
+You must be clear about what you want your private foundations to do.
 Don’t leave this up to interpretation by lawyers and long-lost relatives.
-Know what you want to accomplish, and flesh out the details so whoever runs your foundation, even 50 or 100 years from now, will run it in a way that would please you.
+Know what you want to accomplish, and flesh out the details so whoever runs your foundation, whether it’s for educational scholarships or public charities.
+Even 50 or 100 years from now, it should run in a way that would satisfy you while mitigating any potential personal liability.

 5. Appoint Managers of the Assets

-As you saw earlier, foundation assets span a wide variety.
+As mentioned earlier, private foundation assets span a wide variety.
 Not all of them require professional management.
-But the majority of your assets will likely require an investment management team if you want to steward them for healthy long-term viability.
+However, most of your assets will likely require an investment management team or foundation managers if you want to steward them for healthy long-term viability.

-As you saw, the Murdock Trust began with $91 million, has given out $975 million, and is now worth $1.2 billion.
+The Murdock Trust began with $91 million, has given out $975 million, and is now worth $1.2 billion.
 They’re doing something right.
-They’ve already given away ten times Murdock’s initial funding of the Trust, and the foundation is worth even more than what they’ve given.
+They’ve already given away Murdock’s initial funding of the Trust ten times, and the foundation is worth even more than what they’ve given.

-With smart investment planning, the Murdock Trust has avoided the need for fundraising.
-They’re growing their assets on their own, at a rate that exceeds their giving.
+With intelligent investment planning, the Murdock Trust has avoided the need for fundraising.
+They’re growing their assets independently at a rate that exceeds their giving.
 In theory, they can go on forever.

 You have three basic options for how to manage your foundation’s assets: